jmcgeheeiv/vagrant-builder/DOCUMENTATION.md

 $ cd vagrant-builder/v7/
 ```

-You'll need to have the virt-builder software installed.
-It is available in
+You'll need to have `virt-builder` installed.
+This is in the Red Hat RPM virt-builder and the Debian/Ubuntu package libguestfs-tools.
-most distro repositories.

 That's it!